OffGuardian | Social Media: Ground Zero for the War on Ideas

 Safeguarding ecosystems and maintaining ecological diversity is absolutely integral to human, and broader ecological, vibrancy and sustainability

 A political philosophy incorporating aspects of philosophical pluralism and political pragmatism, such that the affirmation of sustainable ideological diversity is considered paramount.
-Somewhat paradoxically, this includes room for the rejection of ideological factors that unequivocally threaten pluralistic diversity (the paradox of tolerance) - something that the Fourth Way model* must incorporate if plurality is to be optimally safeguarded under such a system.
+Somewhat paradoxically, this includes room for the rejection of ideological factors that undeniably threaten pluralistic diversity (the paradox of tolerance) - something that the Fourth Way model* must incorporate if plurality is to be optimally safeguarded under such a system.

 * The Fourth Way is a particular approach to pluralist integrated bargaining where one finds two opposing viewpoints.
 The Third Way represents a (somewhat centrist) compromise between two such conflicting stances, whereas the Fourth Way describes a process of harmonisation via the adoption of a position of, or most likely to achieve, general consensus.
 The state in a pluralistic society, under this political schema, must be in no way ideologically biased and instead concern itself with fostering a stable environment in which a plurality of views may exist, enter public discourse, and hence facilitate the broadening of horizons and the optimal evolution of policy.